lindbrook/cholera/docs/roads.md

 The primary source for road names is Snow's map.
 A high resolution version is available [here](http://www.ph.ucla.edu/epi/snow/highressnowmap.html).
 While great effort was made to correctly record and cross-reference names, there may still be errors.
 Error reports and suggestions for amendments are welcome.

 Some roads on the map do not have a name.
-In those cases, I attached unique labels like "Unknown-C".
+In those cases, I attach unique labels like "Unknown-C".

 Some names appear multiple times even though they lie at different locations.
 For these, I use Roman numerals to distinguish them (e.g., "King Street (I)" and "King Street (II)").[1]